J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Superconductivity.md

 - This gives a superfluid velocity around a _vortex_ of one _circulation quantum_:
 $$\kappa_{0}=\oint  \boldsymbol{v}_{s}\cdot d\boldsymbol{s} =v_{s}(r)2\pi r\impliedby v_{s}(r)=\frac{\kappa_{0}}{2\pi r}$$

-- There is _no screening_, and the vortex core is typically _small compared to superconductors_
+- Unlike superconductors, there is _no screening_, and the vortex core is typically _small compared to superconductors_
 	- Indication of _low coherence length_

 - Vortices can be generated by _rotating_ a vessel

 ## Elementary excitations in liquid helium